seq-lang/seq/docs/sphinx/tutorial/tutorial.rst

 Type extensions
 ^^^^^^^^^^^^^^^

 Seq provides an ``@extend`` annotation that allows programmers to add and modify methods of various types at compile time, including built-in types like ``int`` or ``str``.
 This actually allows much of the functionality of built-in types to be implemented in Seq as type extensions in the standard library.
-Here is an example where the ``int`` type is extended to include a ``to`` method that generates integers in a specified range, as well as to override the ``__truediv__`` magic method to "intercept" integer multiplications:
+Here is an example where the ``int`` type is extended to include a ``to`` method that generates integers in a specified range, as well as to override the ``__truediv__`` magic method to "intercept" integer divisions:

 .. code-block:: seq